lgarron/clipboard-polyfill/README.md

 - In Microsoft Edge, only the *first* data type you specify is copied to the clipboard ([Edge Bug #14080506](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/14080506/)).
   - `DataTransfer` and `clipbard.DT` keep track of the order in which you set items.
 If you care which data type Edge copies, call `setData()` with that data type first.
 - On iOS Safari ([WebKit Bug #177715](https://bugs.webkit.org/show_bug.cgi?id=177715)) and Internet Explorer, only text copying works.
+  - On iOS Safari, `clipboard-polyfill` needs to use the DOM to copy, so the text will be copied as rich text. `clipboard-polyfill` attempts to use shadow DOM in order to avoid some of the page formatting (e.g. background color) from affecting the copied text.
+However, such formatting might be copied if shadow DOM is not available.
   - In other browsers, writing copy data that does *not* include the `text/plain` data type will succeed, but also show a console warning:

 > clipboard.write() was called without a `text/plain` data type.
 On some platforms, this may result in an empty clipboard.
 Call clipboard.suppressWarnings() to suppress this warning.